Harish-Kushwah/java-practical-exercises/practical1/readme.md

-# Practical 1: Java Tools and IDE, Simple Java Programs
+# Java Tools and IDE, Simple Java Programs

 This practical focuses on Java Tools and IDE, as well as simple Java programs.
 It covers the basic concepts and tools necessary for Java programming and includes exercises to reinforce your understanding.

+---

 ## Topics Covered